samuellihn/obsidian-freeview/docs/Linear Algebra Final Paper.md

 0 & 0 & 1\\
 \tfrac{\sqrt{2}}{4} & \tfrac{1}{2} & \tfrac{\sqrt{2}}{4}
 \end{bmatrix}
 $$

 # Conclusion

 The rapid evolution of computer hardware has enabled numerous applications of linear algebra in various fields.
 This necessitates that engineers view problems in a fundamentally different perspective, as seen in this paper with the discretization of signals and signal processing techniques.
 By investigating one device used in digital signal processing, the linear lowpass filter, we have shown that the linear difference equation, as fundamental as it seems, can be applied to perform complex manipulations on periodic signals such as those found in sound waves.
-Furthermore, we have seen that solutions to homogenous systems can exhibit special behaviors in a real-world context, as seen with frequencies that are completely eliminated by linear filters.
+Furthermore, we have seen that solutions to homogeneous systems can exhibit special behaviors in a real-world context, as seen with frequencies that are completely eliminated by linear filters.
 This has shown that a complete understanding of seemingly simple topics can allow for in-depth investigation of complicated real-world problems.